• Skip to primary navigation

 4. Brush to massage your gums.

-Brushing our teeth to massage the gum tissue activates yet another universal truth.
-This truth is every living tissue benefits from massage.
+Brushing our teeth to massage the gum tissue activates yet another universal truth: every living tissue benefits from massage.

 Let’s face it.
-Everything loves loving touch.
+Everything loves gentle massage.
 It doesn’t matter if we are talking about a dog, a cat, your feet, a house plant or your gums, science has clearly shown that every living tissue responds positively to loving touch.

 You might be asking, “What’s the difference between stimulating the gums and massaging them?”
 Well, let’s see if we can provide a real life example of the difference.